-A cluster is a collection of cloud resources that are required to run containers.
+A collection of cloud resources that are required to run containers.
 It associates with several server nodes, Server Load Balancer instances, Virtual Private Cloud (VPC), and other cloud resources.

-A node is a server (either a virtual machine (VM) instance or a physical server) that is installed with a Docker Engine and is used to deploy and manage containers.
+A server (either an Elastic Compute Service (ECS) instance or a physical server) that has a Docker Engine installed and is used to deploy and manage containers.
 The Agent program of Container Service is installed in a node and registered to a cluster.
-The quantity of nodes in a cluster is scalable.
+The number of nodes in a cluster is scalable.

-A container is a runtime instance created using a Docker image.
+A runtime instance created by using a Docker image.
 A single node can run multiple containers.

-A Docker image is a standard packaging format of a container application.
-You can specify an image to deploy container applications.
+A standard packaging format of a container application in Docker.
+You can specify an image to deploy containerized applications.
 The image can be from the Docker Hub, Alibaba Cloud Container Hub, or your private registry.
-An image ID is uniquely identified by the URI of the image repository and the image tag name (the latest tag name is used by default).
+An image ID is uniquely identified by the URI of the image repository and the image tag (latest by default).

-An orchestration template contains definitions of a group of container services and their interconnection relationships, and can be used to deploy and manage multiple container applications.
+A template type that contains definitions of a group of container services and their interconnecting relationships, which can be used to deploy and manage multiple container applications.
 Container Service supports and extends the Docker Compose template specifications.

-A service is a group of containers defined based on the same image and configurations.
+A group of containers defined based on the same image and configurations.
 It is used as a scalable microservice.